-Dry-Mesic Oak Forests cover 33% of the CFA and represent the largest proportion of forest habitat types, followed by Dry Oak-Pine Forests covering slightly less than 20% of the CFA.
-Map 6 and 7 display forest habitat types and intact forest patches (based on the Appalachian and Mid-Atlantic Forest Patch Dataset compiled by The Nature Conservancy in 2011) with biodiversity within the CFA.
-The diversity of forest types across elevational gradients provides great opportunities for their conservation within larger forest patches and requires careful management tied to specific site conditions and forest stand characteristics.
+Maps 6 and 7 display forest habitat types and intact forest patches (based on the Appalachian and Mid-Atlantic Forest Patch Dataset compiled by The Nature Conservancy in 2011) with biodiversity within the CFA.
+Most of the Dry Calcareous Forests, Woodlands and Glades are concentrated along the X valley in the northern section of the CFA.
+There is a small amount of Northern Hardwood Forests in higher elevations on the northwest corner of the CFA.
+Mixed Mesophytic Forests can be found in valley bottoms and coves, often transitioning to Dry-Mesic Oak Forests on slopes and Dry Oak (-Pine) Forests, Pine-Oak Rocky Woodlands and Montane Red Oak Forests on ridgetops.
+The diversity of forest habitats across elevational gradients provides great opportunities for their conservation within larger forest patches and requires careful management tied to specific site conditions and forest stand characteristics.
 Intact forest patches provide core habitat for a significant proportion of SGCN and rare communities, as well as a matrix of forest habitat types and large corridors within which forest species may shift and adapt to climate change.
-The largest remaining forest patch spans the Virginia border along East River Mountain in the southeast part of the CFA.
-The remainder of the CFA is covered by smaller, more fractured forest patches.
-Map 7 also illustrates the location or acidic and calcareous rock outcrop, cliff and talus habitats.
-Many of the calcareous rock habitats occur outside of larger forest patches in more fragmented forest landscapes and may be more vulnerable to disturbance.
-Biodiversity occurrences appear concentrated within the larger forest patch and around rock habitat features, but also occur in more fragmented forests.
+Most of the CFA is covered by forest patches ranging from 5,000 to 25,000 acres in size, with more fragmented forests along some of the northwestern edges of the CFA.
+A significant portion of the biodiversity occurrences appear concentrated within more fragmented forests, where they may more vulnerable to habitat degradation and disturbance.